Frequently Asked Questions

 Who are the members of ESA?

-ESA has over 6,000 members who are affiliated with educational institutions, health agencies, private industry, and government.
+ESA has more than 7,000 members who are affiliated with educational institutions, health agencies, private industry, and government.
 Members are researchers, teachers, extension service personnel, administrators, marketing representatives, research technicians, consultants, students, and hobbyists.

 Do you have to be an entomologist to join ESA?